booperlv/nvim-gomove/PLAN.md

 ## TODO

-- fix error when the bottom of file is a fold
+- modify the fold handling in selection/init.lua to inherently handle top of file is fold and bottom of file is fold scenarios